vext-python/vext/README.md

 Vext is cross platform, so please try and test your vext specs on windows as well as osx and linux !

+Next, open a ticket on the Vext github.

 Vext Spec File Format
 =====================